MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 - Stack Management: Checking that the operand stack used for calculations and evaluations is properly managed to prevent stack overflows or underflows.

-- Access Control: Verifying that class access and method invocations adhere to Java's access control rules, ensuring data encapsulation and security.
+- Access Control: Verifying that class accesses and method invocations adhere to Java's access control rules, ensuring data encapsulation and security.

 - Exception Handling: Validating that exception handlers are correctly defined and that exceptions are caught and handled appropriately.